Primary

 Start on hands and knees with hips over knees.
 Thread one arm under your body, letting your shoulder and head rest on the floor.
 Keep your hips stable and facing forward throughout.
 You can extend the top arm overhead for a deeper stretch.

-Want Thread the Needle in your program?
+See where Thread the Needle fits in your weekly plan

 Start on hands and knees.